 As they say, it is not a question of if, but when, a data breach will occur.
 This understanding should serve as the keystone for your security strategy.

-Wherever possible, MFA should be enabled, and you must ensure that users are only allowed access to the resources they absolutely need to fulfill their role.
-You will need as much visibility as possible into “who, what, where, and when”, changes affecting your sensitive data are made, and administrators should receive real-time alerts on all suspicious activity.
+Wherever possible, MFA should be enabled, and you must ensure that users are only allowed access to the resources they absolutely need to fulfil their role.
+You will need as much visibility as possible into “who, what, where and when”, changes affecting your sensitive data are made, and administrators should receive real-time alerts on all suspicious activity.

 Finally, you should have a tried and tested incident response plan (IRP) in place, to ensure that you are able to identify, contain and eradicate data breaches in a fast and efficient manner.